NORKA

 A typical home of a less prosperous Volga German colonist.

-Painting of Volga German homes by the noted artists Jakob Weber.
+Painting of Volga German homes by Jakob Weber.

-Painting of Volga German homes by the noted artists Jakob Weber.
+Painting of Volga German homes by Jakob Weber.

 Typical Volga German home in the former colony of Schwab.
 Photograph courtesy of Michael Frank (2016).